stripe/stripe-react-native/docs/payments-ui.md

 }
 ```

-`presentPaymentOptions` resolves with a paymentOption property containing an image and label representing the customer’s payment method.
+`presentPaymentSheet` resolves with a paymentOption property containing an image and label representing the customer’s payment method.
 After PaymentSheet.FlowController is initialized, enable your payment method button and update its UI with the paymentOption.

-When the customer taps your payment method button, collect their payment details by calling presentPaymentOptions.
+When the customer taps your payment method button, collect their payment details by calling `presentPaymentSheet` with `confirmPayment` set to `false` and `clientSecret` fetched from your backend before.
 When the customer finishes, the sheet dismisses itself and resolve the Promise.
 Update your payment method button with the selected payment method details.

 ```tsx
 export default function CheckoutScreen() {